uwePhillPhelps/IAP-2024/Tutorials/Part 1/1 - Familiarisation.md

 The code for this file will be broken down and explained below.

+The following assumes you have set your `IAP.cpp` and `IAP.h` files to the <a href="../../Code%20Exercises/Tutorial%201/">clean files provided</a>.

 ## Comments

 The first line of the program is a comment.
-You can write anything you like between the /* and */ and it will be ignored when the program is built.
+You can write anything you like after a pair of slashes `//`.
 Comments may be written anywhere in your program and should be used judiciously to explain what’s going on and to make the code easier to understand and read.
-You will also see comments written by //.
+You will also see comments written between `/*` and `*/`.

 -	Use /* */ for writing comments across multiple lines
 -	Use // for writing single line comments.

 ## Include files